- Texas is Growing, and so is the Texas Real Estate Market

 Commission Fees Are Usually Covered By The Seller

-In most cases, it is usually the seller that fronts this cost.
+In most cases, it is usually the seller that fronts the cost of the commission fees on the real estate transactions.

 Often times this fee is taken out from the final settlement at the end of the process when the contract is signed and completed.
-While this may seem an unfair cost to the seller, the cost of working with real estate brokers are often reflected in the final offering made to the buyer.
+While this may seem like an unfair cost to the seller, the cost of working with real estate brokers is often reflected in the final offering made to the buyer.
 This price might possibly be inflated a bit to account for this incurred cost.

 The seller gets to set the asking price, so they are able to pass that cost on to the buyer in how high they ask.

 Where does the commission go?

-Where realtor fees in Texas go after being paid by the seller can change from case to case.
-Typically follows a particular track.
-At the time of closing, the sale price of a home usually contains the realtor commission.
+The path of realtor fees in Texas after being paid by the seller can change from case to case.
+However, they typically follow a common track.
+At the time of closing, the sale price of a home usually contains the commission for both the listing agent and the buyer’s agent.

 What Splitting a Commission Might Look Like